 While customer trust may sound like a swift strategy or “silver bullet” for new leads and business growth, it’s anything but.
 That trust is difficult to earn and keep, and is far more than just a marketing strategy.

-The authenticity and transparency necessary to garner real customer trust comes from honest communications, solid company culture and treating the customer as you would want to be treated, rather than just lip service.
+The authenticity and transparency are necessary to garner real customer trust come from honest communications, solid company culture, and treating the customer as you would want to be treated, rather than just lip service.

 Though it’s clear that consumers want trustworthy brands, their general trust isn’t high.
 This can be an area of opportunity for new or developing brands, or brands looking to revamp their image and surge ahead of competitors.
 Whether we like it or not, the power is with the consumer, so it’s more important than ever to put their needs first for business success.